girobusan/latid-browser/README.md

 # Latid-browser <img src='icons/latid_web_icon_120px.png' align='right' />

-Electron app to preview and edit sites, made with [Latid static site generator](https://github.com/girobusan/latid).
+Companion app to preview and edit sites, made with [Latid static site generator](https://github.com/girobusan/latid).
 Now at early stages of development, but usable.
 Works on Linux, Mac and Windows.
+Please, note: this app is NOT required for working with Latid, it's just a convenience tool.

 Install